RobustaStudio/Resala/README.md

     ->send();
 ```

-#Outside Laravel
+## Outside Laravel
 You need to add a config file named `resala.php` in your project directory the contents of the config file must match the schema of the package config file you can find it [HERE](https://github.com/RobustaStudio/Resala/blob/master/config/resala.php).
 just replace the `env(values)` with your driver config values.

-##Usage

 ```php
 use RobustTools\Resala\SMS;